agyorev/codesearch/README.md

 ### Use Case
 Let's take an example where the tools really shines.
 Say you're trying to find out how some RPC action, called `'editUser'` maps from a JavaScript frontend to a Python backend.

-You can first search of all of the occurrences of `'editUser'` in your `js` files, like:
+You can first search for all of the occurrences of `'editUser'` in your `js` files, like:
 ```bash
 $ codesearch -e js -p "'editUser'"
 ```